 Based on the cause of male fertility issues, recommended treatments will vary.
 These include hormonal management, medications, antioxidant therapy, and, sometimes, surgical treatments.

-Dr. Pollard works closely with female fertility specialists throughout the Nashville area and can help coordinate care.
+Our providers work closely with female fertility specialists throughout the Nashville area and can help coordinate care.